dewgong64/ThemeCafe/docs/install/patching.md

 ### Getting a patch file

-You can join the [Theme Café](#) discord server to check for new themes or go to the [Theme Café Wesbsite](https://perrohuevo.wixsite.com/theme-cafe)
+You can join the Theme Café [discord server](https://discord.com/invite/2DNvH9db2A) to check for new themes or go to the [Theme Café Wesbsite](https://perrohuevo.wixsite.com/theme-cafe)

 If you are in the Theme Café discord server

 - You can check for [Static Themes here](https://discord.com/channels/1195784055296381020/1226501319976816671)
 - You can check for [Animated Themes here](https://discord.com/channels/1195784055296381020/1233945865312538684)

-!!! info
+??? info "Theme Café Website Info"

     The Theme Café website might not upload new themes very often, it's recommended to join the discord server